Leaving social media

 It’s mostly anti-intellectual

-“Chronically online” people may seem ridiculous, but simply dwelling with them enough will make you inevitably join them
+The people you see online may seem ridiculous, but dwelling with them enough will make you like them

 Moving to Neocities